-3b) Withdraw from a module (5b)
+Withdraw from a module (5b)

-This option allows you to cease studying a module without the intention to resume study of that module.
+This option allows you to stop studying a module without the intention to resume study of that module.

-3c) Suspend study of a module (defer) (5c)
+Suspend study of a module (defer) (5c)

-You can temporarily suspend your study of a module (defer) by withdrawing (5b) and reregistering on a future presentation.
+You can temporarily suspend your study of a module (referred to as 'defer' study of a module) by withdrawing (5b) and re-registering on a future presentation.

-3d) Change to a different module (5d)
+Change to a different module (5d)